23 Best Business Blog Examples In 2024

 Above the fold is the “featured story” with a vibrant design and a button with a hover effect that promotes interactivity.

-This blog’s home page is extremely long and doesn’t have a floating header or a back-to-top button, which is something we’d highly recommend incorporating.
+This blog’s home page is extremely long and doesn’t have a floating header or a back-to-top button, which we highly recommend incorporating.

 Note: Remove scrolling back to the top with a sticky header/menu or a floating back-to-top button.
 (Hey, nobody enjoys scrolling!)